-University at Buffalo Jacobs School of Medicine and Biomedical Sciences, SUNY
+Jacobs School of Medicine and Biomedical Sciences at the University at Buffalo

 To participate in the University at Buffalo (UB) Post-Baccalaureate program, students must apply to a participating medical school (see list below).
 Once the medical school interviews a student during the admissions process, the school may decide to recommend the qualifying student to the Post-Bac program for additional enrichment.
 If the student accepts his or her place in the Post-Bac program, the student starts the free program in July.
 While enrolled in the 12-month program, students receive formal mentoring, advising, and a tailored curriculum.
 Students also receive a stipend.
 Upon completion of the program, the student is accepted into the referring medical school.

 The following schools participate in the program:

 - Albert Einstein College of Medicine